MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/attributes/getValue.md

 ---
 # getValue (Client API reference)

-Retrieves the data value for an column.
+Retrieves the data value for an attribute.

-## Column types supported
+## Attribute types supported

 All